University of Aberdeen School of Law

 The University of Aberdeen is one of four “ancient” universities of Scotland, with law a founding discipline when it was established in 1495.
 Nowadays, the School of Law prides itself on delivering high quality, engaging, and academically challenging programmes.

-This preparatory course focuses solely on SQE1 and will be available from summer 2024.
-The University plans to offer a separate course for SQE2 starting in 2025.
+This prep course focuses solely on SQE1 and will be available from summer 2024.
+The university plans to offer a separate course for SQE2 starting in 2025.

-Built in 1964 to commemorate Sir Thomas Murray Taylor, former Principle of the university, the Taylor Building houses the law school on its first floor.
+In terms of the law school facilities, the Taylor Building houses the law school on its first floor which was built in 1964 to commemorate Sir Thomas Murray Taylor, former principle of the university.
 Just a short walk from King’s College, the Taylor Building, sitting within the Old Aberdeen campus, is undoubtedly situated in one of the most beautiful areas of the city.

-Students have the opportunity to get involved with the law school’s community initiatives.
-These involve students conducting workshops on employability skills for inmates in nearby prisons, as well as organizing sessions on law for local schools.
+Other societies include the university’s Bar Society and the Aberdeen Student Law Review.
+Law students also can get involved with the law school’s community initiatives, which can involve conducting workshops on employability skills for inmates in nearby prisons, as well as organising teaching sessions on law for local schools.

 Courses